 Just as the Chinese Revolution was a departure from the norm established theoretically by Trotsky and carried into practice in 1917, so there are many other, even more peculiar departures from the norm.
 Japan followed a peculiar path of development.
 It was peculiar because it did not correspond to a preconceived norm.
 But all kinds of peculiar transitional forms occur in both nature and society.
 And the fact that something does not correspond to a preconceived norm does not entitle us to ignore it.
 On the contrary, it requires us to explain it.

-Japan remained a very backward, semi-feudal country for a long time, but it also became a ferocious imperialist state that launched a predatory war of conquest in China.
+In spite of Japan remaining a very backward, semi-feudal country for a long time, it also became a ferocious imperialist state that launched a predatory war of conquest in China.
 What completed the development of modern capitalism in Japan was not the classical norm of the permanent revolution as envisaged by Trotsky.
 The tasks of the bourgeois-democratic revolution in Japan were not solved by a proletarian revolution, as in Russia.
 They were begun by the feudal leaders and finished by the American occupying forces after 1945.

 The tasks that were solved by bourgeois democratic revolutions in England and France could only be solved in Russia by means of a proletarian revolution against the bourgeoisie.
 But Trotsky also predicted that once the proletariat had taken power, it could not stop at the bourgeois-democratic tasks but would immediately proceed to expropriate the landlords and capitalists and commence the socialist transformation of society.
 That is what the permanent revolution states and that is precisely what occurred in Russia.